ArachnidAbby/BCL/docs/source/tutorial/functions.rst

     }

-One important thing to note about return is the fact that it tells the function to immediately stop running.
+One important thing to note about return is the fact that it tells the function to immediately stop running while also giving back a value to the caller.

 Let me give you an example.